learn-co-curriculum/dsc-chi-square/README.md

 Let's start with a goodness of fit example.
 This is kind of like the one-sample t-test shown above, in that we are comparing sample data to a theoretical value.
 This time instead of comparing the sample mean to a theoretical mean, we will compare the frequencies of observed data to the expected frequencies.

+#### Fair Coin?

-For our particular example, let's use the coin toss at the Super Bowl (current data through Super Bowl 55).
+For this example, let's use the coin toss at the Super Bowl (current data through Super Bowl 55).
 We expect that this is a "fair" coin, meaning that we would expect it to produce Heads and Tails equally often.

 ```python